smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 10. When prompted, sign in by using the credentials of the **jane.doe** Fabrikam Azure AD user account.

-11. When prompted, grant the Contoso Azure AD tenant requested permissions by clicking **Accept**.
+11. When prompted, grant the Contoso Azure AD tenant requested permissions by selecting **Accept**.

 12. When prompted, change the password for the **jane.doe** Fabrikam Azure AD user account.